-These unique tools are for use after the frets have been installed, trimmed flush to the sides of the neck, and the ends uniformly beveled with a flat file.
+These unique tools are for use after the frets have been installed, trimmed flush to the sides, and beveled with a flat file.
 They go a step beyond our popular Fret End Dressing File, adding a single-cut toothed concave filing surface.
 This makes smoothing the fret ends and delicately blending them into the crown of the fret more efficient.
 A professional touch, and a great fix for fret ends that protrude in dry weather, too.

 Available in two sizes, for medium and wide frets.
 SAVE when you order both sizes!